Ce contenu n'est pas disponible dans la langue sélectionnée.

 Event-Driven Ansible

-Event-Driven Ansible nginx ports.
-Configurable with the following inventory variables: eda_nginx_http_port, eda_nginx_https_port.
+Event-Driven Ansible NGINX ports.
+You can configure these ports with the following inventory variables: eda_nginx_http_port, eda_nginx_https_port.

 2.1.4.
 Example inventory file

-Use the example inventory file to perform an installation for this topology:
+Use the example inventory file to perform an installation:

 # This is the Ansible Automation Platform installer inventory file intended for the container growth deployment topology.